 Last year's Best in Show video, Cargo Drones in Amazon: Behind the Scenes, presented the story of using an unmanned aerial vehicle for the first time to deliver medicine needed to save a snake bite victim deep into the Amazon rainforest.
 Other gold medal videos presented new views of the Erie Canal, took viewers inside an expedition to Alaska, and showed the rugged beauty of Iceland.

-The competition is managed by Michael Massurin, Executive Director of the Syracuse International Film Festival.
+The competition is managed by Michael Massurin, Managing Director Drone Films Fest.
 He oversees a team of experienced judges and industry leaders.
 Entry fees for most categories are $25.
 Student entries are $5 and entries in the corporate category are $50.
 Entries close July 15.
 Most categories require that at least 50 percent of the film was shot using a drone or other unmanned aerial vehicle.